Pilla149/fabric-colour-identifier-tcs3200/README.md

 ## Overview

-This project identifies the colour of fabric materials using the TCS3200 colour sensor and Arduino.
-The system detects RGB colour frequency values and determines the nearest matching colour.
+This project implements a Fabric Colour Identification System using the TCS3200 colour sensor and Arduino UNO.
+The system captures RGB frequency values from fabric samples and compares them against a predefined CSV dataset containing known colour values.

-The project can be used in textile industries, automation systems, smart sorting applications, and quality inspection systems.
+The detected RGB values are matched with the closest RGB combination available in the dataset to identify the corresponding fabric colour.

+A custom sensor enclosure with controlled LED illumination was designed to improve sensing accuracy by reducing external light interference during colour detection.

 ---

 ## Features

-- Real-time colour detection
+- Real-time fabric colour detection
-- RGB frequency analysis
+- RGB frequency analysis using TCS3200
-- Fabric colour identification
+- CSV dataset-based colour identification
+- Closest RGB colour matching logic
+- Controlled LED illumination for better accuracy
+- Custom sensor arrangement
-- Serial monitor output
+- Serial monitor output display
-- Low-cost embedded solution
+- Embedded low-cost sensing solution
-- Easy sensor interfacing

 ---